frederic-perez/AmE-dictionary/data/idioms.md

 __accident of birth__ Any and all particulars surrounding one’s birth (physical characteristics, social background, and even nationality) that are considered a result of parentage and the specific circumstances of birth, and are therefore entirely out of one’s control.
 __according to Hoyle__ In accord with the prescribed rules or regulations.
 __according to legend__
-__according to plan__ :two: In the way something is supposed to be; as expected. _If everything goes according to plan._
+__according to plan__ :three: In the way something is supposed to be. _Syn_ as expected _Not everything at the show went according to plan._ _If everything goes according to plan._
 __ace in the hole__ :two::hammer:
 __acid test__ :two: Something that shows the true worth or value of something or someone.
 __across the board__